Shivi714/JWT-Auth/README.md

 ## ⚠️ Note

 * Password stored in plain text (for learning only)
+* In production:

-* Use BCrypt & JWT filters in production
+  * Use BCrypt password encoding
+  * Add JWT filter & validation
+  * Enable proper security

 ---